Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: The Chen--Ruan cohomology of and as vector spaces

-To complete the study of the loci fixed by automorphisms in \mun, we shall need the loci fixed by the elliptic involution that according to Notation \ref{canonical} writes as $(-1)$.
-We give a special name to them:
+To complete the study of the loci fixed by automorphisms in \mun, we shall need the loci fixed by the elliptic involution (according to Notation \ref{canonical} we write it as $(-1)$).
+We give a special name to them.

-\begin {definition} Let $0 \leq i \leq 3$.
+\begin {definition} Let $1 \leq i \leq 4$.
 We define $A_i$ as the closed substack of \m{1}{i} whose objects $A_i(S)$ are $i$-marked smooth genus $1$ curves over $S$ such that the sections are stabilized by the elliptic involution. \end {definition}

 We shall see, as a consequence of Lemma \ref{aicompact}, that $A_i$ is connected for all $i$ (note that $A_1= \mathcal{M}_{1,1}$).
-What we have said so far, leads to the description of the Inertia Stacks of \m{1}{n}:
+What we have just discussed, leads to the following description:

-\begin{corollary} The decomposition of the Inertia Stack of \mun \ (Notation \ref{decompo}, \ref{notatio}, \ref{canonical}) is: \begin{itemize} \item $I(\mathcal{M}_{1,1})= \mathcal{M}_{1,1} \coprod (\mathcal{M}_{1,1}, -1) \coprod (C_4,i/-i) \coprod (C_6,\epsilon/ \epsilon^2/ \epsilon^4/ \epsilon^5)$; \item $I(\mathcal{M}_{1,2})= \mathcal{M}_{1,2} \coprod (A_2, -1) \coprod (C_4',i/-i) \coprod (C_6', \epsilon^2/\epsilon^4)$; \item $I(\mathcal{M}_{1,3})=\mathcal{M}_{1,3} \coprod (A_3, -1) \coprod (C_6'', \epsilon^2/ \epsilon^4)$; \item $I(\mathcal{M}_{1,4})=\mathcal{M}_{1,4} \coprod (A_4, -1)$; \item $I(\mathcal{M}_{1,n})= \mathcal{M}_{1,n}$ if $n \geq 5$. \end{itemize} \end{corollary}
+\begin{corollary} The decomposition of the inertia stack of \mun \ (Notation \ref{decompo}, \ref{notatio}, \ref{canonical}) is: \begin{itemize} \item $I(\mathcal{M}_{1,1})= \mathcal{M}_{1,1} \sqcup (\mathcal{M}_{1,1}, -1) \sqcup (C_4,i/-i) \sqcup (C_6,\epsilon/ \epsilon^2/ \epsilon^4/ \epsilon^5)$; \item $I(\mathcal{M}_{1,2})= \mathcal{M}_{1,2} \sqcup (A_2, -1) \sqcup (C_4',i/-i) \sqcup (C_6', \epsilon^2/\epsilon^4)$; \item $I(\mathcal{M}_{1,3})=\mathcal{M}_{1,3} \sqcup (A_3, -1) \sqcup (C_6'', \epsilon^2/ \epsilon^4)$; \item $I(\mathcal{M}_{1,4})=\mathcal{M}_{1,4} \sqcup (A_4, -1)$; \item $I(\mathcal{M}_{1,n})= \mathcal{M}_{1,n}$ if $n \geq 5$. \end{itemize} \end{corollary}